jmkeyes/keyrings.codeartifact/README.md

   - `token_duration`: Validity period (in seconds) for retieved authorization tokens.
   - `aws_access_key_id`: Use a specific AWS access key to authenticate with AWS.
   - `aws_secret_access_key`: Use a specific AWS secret access key to authenticate with AWS.
+  - `assume_role`: Role ARN to assume with the current profile name to get the CodeArtifact credentials.

 For more explanation of these options see the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).